 SmartSky Litigation - On February 28, 2022, SmartSky Networks, LLC brought suit against Gogo Inc. and its subsidiary Gogo Business Aviation LLC in the U.S. District Court for the District of Delaware alleging that Gogo 5G infringes four patents owned by the plaintiff.
 On February 21, 2023, the plaintiff amended its complaint to allege that Gogo 5G infringes two additional patents recently issued to the plaintiff.
 The suit seeks an unspecified amount of compensatory damages as well as treble damages for alleged willful infringement and reimbursement of plaintiff's costs, disbursements and attorneys' fees.
 Under a schedule agreed upon by the parties, fact discovery and claim construction proceedings will be substantially completed by the end of 2023 or early 2024, and expert discovery by early-to-mid 2024, with dispositive motions to follow.
 A trial date has been scheduled for April 14, 2025.
 Also on February 28, 2022, the plaintiff filed a motion (the "PI Motion") requesting that the Court preliminarily enjoin the Company from making, using, offering to sell or selling the Gogo 5G system.
 On September 26, 2022, the Court issued an order denying the PI Motion.
 The plaintiff has appealed the denial to the U.S. Court of Appeals for the Federal Circuit.
 Briefing for the appeal is complete and the appellate court heard oral arguments on June 5, 2023.
+The U.S. Court of Appeals for the Federal Circuit has not issued a decision on the appeal as of the date hereof.
 We believe that the plaintiff's claims are without merit and intend to continue to vigorously defend our position in the infringement suit and defend against the appeal.
 The outcomes of the appeal and the underlying litigation are inherently uncertain.
 No amounts have been accrued for any potential losses under this matter, as we cannot reasonably predict the outcome of the litigation or any potential losses.